-- MRAC still runs Civil Defense Emergency drills (latest in May 1960). - MRAC meets the first 3 Thursdays of each month at the Milwaukee Public Museum. except during the months of June, July and August. - MRAC together with the West Allis Radio Club hold 2 10 meter "phone" contests (Feb 10 and Nov 16) which run for 1 hour.
+- MRAC still runs Civil Defense Emergency drills (latest in May 1960). - MRAC meets the first 3 Thursdays of each month at the Milwaukee Public Museum, except during the months of June, July and August. - MRAC together with the West Allis Radio Club hold 2 10 meter "phone" contests (Feb 10 and Nov 16) which run for 1 hour.
 There were approximately 50 participants.
 There are also a CW only contest on Wed evening April 6. - MRAC sponsors the Wisconsin State QSO Party on the second Sunday in December.
-38 logs were submitted with a few more stations participating. - MRAC holds a picnic at Kletsch Park on Sunday July 17. - With spearheading by MRAC, The Wisconsin Council Of Radio Clubs is re-activated with its first new meeting held Feb 25 in Fond du Lac and presided over by MRAC's Jack Doyle W9GPI. - July-The first amateur radio moonbounce 2 way contact takes place. - U.S. Hams received an additional 50 KC at the top end of the 20 meter band. - October The first issue of "73" magazine is published.
+38 logs were submitted with a few more stations participating. - MRAC holds a picnic at Kletsch Park on Sunday July 17. - With spearheading by MRAC, The Wisconsin Council of Radio Clubs is re-activated with its first new meeting held Feb 25 in Fond du Lac and presided over by MRAC's Jack Doyle W9GPI. - July-the first amateur radio moonbounce 2 way contact takes place. - U.S. Hams received an additional 50 KC at the top end of the 20 meter band. - October The first issue of "73" magazine is published.
 It was 68 pages long.
 A subscription was \$3 per year, \$5 for 2 years and \$7 for 3 years with DX subscriptions going for \$1 per year more.
 The cover price was 37 cents (73 backwards). - The U.S. signs a treaty with Japan to defend them against future attacks.
-U.S. builds first military bases in Japan. - President Kennedy makes a speech which commits the U.S. to putting a man on the moon before the end of the decade ("We choose to go to the Moon in this decade and do the other things, not because they are easy, but because they are hard; because that goal will serve to organize and measure the best of our energies and skills, because that challenge is one that we are willing to accept, one we are unwilling to postpone, and one we intend to win."). - U2 spy plane is shot down over Russia. - U.S. launches first reconnaissance satellite. - FDA approves the first oral contraceptive (birth control) pills, \$10 for one month supply. - The U.S. atomic sub "Triton" circumnavigates the globe in 84 days, 30,708 miles. - Lew Burdette of the Milwaukee Braves pitches a no hitter against the Philadelphia Phillies again at Milwaukee County Stadium (August 18), beating the Phillies 1-0, missing a perfect game by only a hit batter (who was erased on the bases by a double play) soon followed by Warren Spahn who threw another no hitter on September 16 also against the Phillies winning 4-0. - The Kasuga Radio Co.
+U.S. builds its first military bases in Japan. - U. S. President Kennedy makes a speech which commits the U.S. to putting a man on the moon before the end of the decade ("We choose to go to the Moon in this decade and do the other things, not because they are easy, but because they are hard; because that goal will serve to organize and measure the best of our energies and skills, because that challenge is one that we are willing to accept, one we are unwilling to postpone, and one we intend to win."). - U2 spy plane is shot down over Russia. - U.S. launches first reconnaissance satellite. - FDA approves the first oral contraceptive (birth control) pills, \$10 for one month supply. - The U.S. atomic submarine "Triton" circumnavigates the globe in 84 days, 30,708 miles. - The U.S. begins a limited embargo of items against Cuba. - The first demonstration of a laser by Theodore Maiman at Hughes Research Labs takes place.
+Its laser used a ruby crystal to produce a red light. - Lucille Ball divorces Dezi Arnaz after they finished filming their TV series. - Lew Burdette of the Milwaukee Braves pitches a no hitter against the Philadelphia Phillies again at Milwaukee County Stadium (August 18), beating the Phillies 1-0, missing a perfect game by only a hit batter (who was erased on the bases by a double play) soon followed by Warren Spahn who threw another no hitter on September 16 also against the Phillies winning 4-0. - The Kasuga Radio Co.
 Ltd. Of Japan changes its name to Trio Electronics.
 It would later change its name to Kenwood Corp.